SysKitTeam/docs-point/docs/releases/enterprise/syskit-point-2025-5/point-2025-5-119-release-note.md

 * **Added an option** for creating modern SharePoint Sites through **Provisioning templates**.

-* **Fixed an issue** where changes made on a SharePoint workspace did not trigger the full content & permission sync as expected which caused the workspace to only update after a manual sync.
+* **Fixed an issue** where changes made on a workspace did not trigger the full content & permission sync as expected, which caused the workspace to only update after a manual sync.

 * **Fixed an issue** on the Shared Channel Details screen that caused the wrong Microsoft Team to be opened when navigating to the teams level.